sipeed/sipeed_wiki/docs/hardware/en/logic_analyzer/combo8/use_logic_function.md

 ## Getting Started

 > Notice:
-> 1. The maximum transmission bandwidth of SLogic combo 8 in Linux environment is 320Mb/s, and the typical configuration is 80M@4CH 40M@8CH.
+> 1. The maximum transmission bandwidth of SLogic Combo 8 in Linux environment is 320Mb/s, and the typical configuration is 80M@4CH 40M@8CH.
-> 2. The maximum transmission bandwidth of SLogic combo 8 in Windows environment is 160Mb/s, and the typical configuration is 80M@2CH 20M@8CH.
+> 2. The maximum transmission bandwidth of SLogic Combo 8 in Windows environment is 160Mb/s, and the typical configuration is 80M@2CH 40M@4CH.
 > 3. If there is a disconnection during the startup process of the host software, please rescan and reconnect the device before performing other operations, otherwise it may lead to software crashes.

 ### Quick Start